 Adham Aly, student Governance of Migration and Diversity (Public Administration)

-After my Bachelor, I once again had to ask myself the everlasting question: what now?
-And most importantly, what’s next?
-My Bachelor was in International Management and Business, and once graduated I felt the need to change my field of study.
-I wanted to study something socially impactful and expand my horizon whilst being able to actually help people in this troublesome world.
-Myself, being a so-called “second generation migrant”, born and raised in Milan (Italy) by Egyptian parents, have always had a special connection to the phenomenon of migration, and felt a particular empathy and passion towards helping migrants.
-Growing up, seeing the hustle of my parents and looking at their journey has cleared the vision of my future.
+After my Bachelor’s degree, I once again had to ask myself the question: what’s next?
+My Bachelor’s studies were in International Management and Business.
+When I gaduated I felt the need to change my field of study.
+I wanted to study something that would have a social impact and with which I would be able to expand my horizon.
+Moreover, I wanted to help people in this troublesome world.
+I am a so-called “second generation migrant”, as I was born and raised in Milan (Italy) by Egyptian parents.
+Due to this background, I have always had a special connection to the phenomenon of migration.
+I felt a particular empathy towards migrants and I had a passion for helping them.
+Growing up, I would see the challenges my parents faced.

-But before anything could be done, I had to increase my academic and cultural knowledge about migration.
-That’s when Erasmus University Rotterdam came into play.
-Amongst the infinite possibilities that are available today, EUR offered me the best opportunity: a specific Master covering the vital topic of migration in today’s society, I really couldn’t pass on this experience.
-So far, this Master has exceeded my expectations.
-The professors who have covered the courses until now, have an extremely high level of expertise.
-One of the many things I have learned and improved this year is critical thinking.
-To not take things for granted, but to dig deeper in every notion and every news article.
-The best example is the concept of “integration”.
-We hear this word continuously on a daily basis, but what is integration really?
-From which perspective should we look at it or when can we call it successful?
-Indeed, critical thinking.
+But before I would be able to do anything, I had to increase my academic and cultural knowledge about migration.
+Amongst the infinite possibilities that are available today, EUR offered me the best opportunity: a specific Master’s programme that covers the vital topic of migration in today’s society.
+I had to seize the opportunity to follow this programme.
+So far, this Master’s programme has exceeded my expectations.
+The professors who have taught the courses possess an extremely high level of expertise.
+Critical thinking is one of the many things I have learned this year.
+I learned not to take things for granted, but to assess for instance a notion or a news article on a deeper level.
+The best example is the concept of integration.
+We hear this word continuously and therefore we should ask ourselves: what does it actually mean.

 Lastly, this Master’s programme has stimulated me to build bridges rather than walls.